wic-bcit/WiC/README.md

 # Update Live

-1. Be logged in to the wic git hub account
+1. Be logged in to the wic github account
 2. Deploy live branch
    - `npm run deploy`

+Note: The text css in Events will display differently for the deployed and testing due to <Text> usign different classnames